 m a happy man!”

-her stage adaptation of this film, billed as Xanadu Live!
-Even though Dorsen has a distinguished background of the theatre
+stage adaptation of this film, billed as Xanadu Live!
+Even though Dorsen has a distinguished background of the theatre and

-and has been decorated with many fellowships and awards, this was the second time she took a “forgotten” piece of pop
+has been decorated with many fellowships and awards, this was the second time she took a “forgotten” piece of pop culture on

-pieces (like the animated ‘Don’t Walk Away’ scene), the decision to have the cast to lip-sync rather than sing and a fabric design
+(like the animated ‘Don’t Walk Away’ scene), the decision to have the cast to lip-sync rather than sing and a fabric design of a

-of a fabric mural so the stage Sonny can skate right into without hurting himself.
-Giving the production a slight surreal quality,
+fabric mural so the stage Sonny can skate right into without hurting himself.
+Giving the production a slight surreal quality, the